web-auth/doc/symfony-bundle/advanced-behaviors/authenticator-counter.md

 ```
 {% endcode %}

-The following example is fictive and show how to lock a user, log the error and throw an exception.
+The following example is fictitious and shows how to lock a user, log the error and throw an exception.

 {% code lineNumbers="true" %}
 ```php